tanmaysinha/WEX-D-G/README.md

 # WEX-D-G

 ## Abstract
-Before you install the IBM Watson Explorer Content Edition application, get familiar with the most important information related to the installation process.
+Before you install the IBM Watson Explorer Community Edition application, get familiar with the most important information related to the installation process.

 ## Supported versions
  - Windows: